awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 + Create the Java classes.
 + Create the HTML files.
 + Create script files.
-+ Setup the RDS instance.
++ Set up the RDS instance.
 + Create a JAR file for the application.
 + Deploy the application to Elastic Beanstalk.